briancappello/flask-unchained/docs/index.rst

     app = AppFactory().create_app(os.getenv('FLASK_ENV', PROD))

-.. admonition:: Note
+.. admonition:: This is beta software
     :class: warning

-    **This is beta software.** The core is solid, but there will be bugs at the edges.
-Please file issues on GitHub if you encounter any problems or have any questions!
+    The core should be solid, but there will be bugs at the edges.
+Please file `issues on GitHub <https://github.com/briancappello/flask-unchained/issues>`_ if you encounter any problems or have any questions!

 Going Big (Project Layout)
 --------------------------